EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinMultiPlatformSetup.md

 ```
 run `gradle build`, and we can get the produced file at node/kotlin/main/index.js
 ### gradle task config
 Get produced index.js is not enough.
-When we run node index.js, we find that we are lacking of a lot of kotlin.js dependices, like below:
+When we run node index.js, we find that we are lacking a lot of kotlin.js dependencies, like below:
 > Error loading module 'kotlin'

 So what should we do?
-As we all know, we should have all the .js files as dependices.
+As we all know, we should have all the .js files as dependencies.
 Should we install them like `npm install kotlin`?
 ***We should never do it***

-Kotlin community is not awaire of that they should publish their .js package to npm registry.
-So It's terrible: when you want to publish your kotlin.js program to npm, you can't, because the packages you depends on is NOT in npm registry.
+Kotlin community is not aware of that they should publish their .js package to npm registry.
+So It's terrible: when you want to publish your kotlin.js program to npm, you can't, because the packages you depend on is NOT in npm registry.

 So how do we solve this?
 There you go.